Reshetnyak Majorisation and discrete upper curvature bounds for Lorentzian length spaces: Four-point condition

 \section{Four-point condition}

 In this section we introduce a formulation of upper curvature bounds via four-point configurations that are genuinely suitable for a discrete setting.
 Four-point conditions in the Lorentzian setting were originally introduced in \cite{BKR24}.
 Therein, however, only the characterisation for curvature bounded below is satisfactory for discrete spaces.
 While the upper curvature formulation presented in that work technically gets by without requiring the time separation function to be intrinsic, it still assumes a property which is at least morally close to the existence of $\tau$-midpoints (see \cite{BR23+} for a discussion about how $\tau$-midpoints relate to an intrinsic time separation function).
 This somewhat parallels the world of positive signature, where the four-point condition is most commonly the initial definition given for spaces with lower curvature bounds (going back to at least \cite{BGP92}), while CAT($k$) spaces are usually defined via classical triangle comparison.
-A discrete description for curvature bounds from above was elusive to the community for a long time.

 We refer to \cite{BKR24} for a thorough introduction to four-point configurations in Lorentzian signature.
 Let us nevertheless allow to go on a small, slightly informal, tangent, which should at least somewhat justify the namesake of the configurations outlined below, and maybe even explain the thought process of how one arrived at this characterisation in the first place.
-The following arguments are just as valid in the metric case.
+The following arguments are just as valid in the metric case, and in fact similarly spirited to \cite{BN08} (see also \cite{Gromov1999MetricStructures, Sat09}).